caesar0301/movr/scripts/README.md

 ### Core Scripts

+> **Note**: The `test_build.sh` script has been merged into `release.sh` as the build testing functionality.
+The unified script now includes all build testing as a preceding step before release operations.

 #### `cran_release_check.R`
 **Purpose**: Comprehensive R-based testing engine for CRAN release validation
 - **12 test categories** covering all CRAN requirements